-4.3.2 Multiple Vehicle Requirements
+5.3.2 Multiple Vehicle Requirements

 Up to two vehicles per team are allowed in the competition.
-Along with the 4.3.1 AUV Requirements, teams who enter multiple vehicles must follow these specifications:
+Along with the 5.3.1 AUV

+Requirements, teams who enter multiple vehicles must follow these specifications as outlines in 5.3.2 Multiple Vehicle Requirements:

 - Volume: The total dry volume for all the vehicles must fit within the maximum volume defined in the requirements.
-The vehicles are not required to start joined together, nor are they required to rejoin at the end of the run. - Weight and Size: Each vehicle is weighed, and the bonuses/penalties are calculated on a per vehicle basis (Weight Measurement
+The vehicles are not required to start joined together, nor are they required to rejoin at the end of the run. - Weight and Size: Each vehicle is weighed, and the bonuses/penalties are calculated on a per vehicle basis (Table 3: Vehicle weight in air with Bonus or Penalties).

-- Vehicles are weighed before each semi-finals and finals run.
-Teams transport the vehicle on their cart to the scale for weight measurement.
-Error!
-Not a valid bookmark self-reference. shows the bonuses and penalties associated with a vehicle's weight in air. - Table 3: Vehicle weight in air with Bonus or Penalties). - Gate: From the dock, each vehicle must pass through the validation gate first before heading off for its desired task. - Run Time: A team may elect to kill one vehicle and bring it back to the dock.
+- Gate: From the dock, each vehicle must pass through the validation gate first before heading off for its desired task. - Run Time: A team may elect to kill one vehicle and bring it back to the dock.
 If one (or more) vehicles are still out on the course, the competition time continues to count down (think of them as a swarm).
 Any vehicle that has been killed or has breached are returned to the dock and can be redeployed at any time. - Time Stop: The competition timer is only stopped when the last vehicle out on the course is under diver control and returning to the dock.
-The timer starts again once this last vehicle has returned to the dock, or the first vehicle leaves the dock (starting its new run). - Inter-Vehicle Communication: Teams wishing to have communication between each vehicle must post their method and frequencies on the RoboSub Discord's technical-forum channel.
+The timer starts again once this last vehicle has returned to the dock, or the first vehicle leaves the dock (starting its new run). - Inter-Vehicle Communication: Teams wishing to have communication between each vehicle must post their method and frequencies on the RoboSub Discord's technical-forum

+→ channel.
 Acoustic frequencies that are the frequency range used by the pingers, are always off limits for inter-sub communication.
 Inter-vehicle communication and cueing of one vehicle by another is an advanced behavior that merits special points.
 If such behavior is executed, teams are required to present post-run supporting documentation (e.g., vehicle logs) to the judges.

-4.4 Competition Specifications
+5.4 Competition Specifications

-4.4.1 Markers
+5.4.1 Markers

-- Each marker must fit within a box 2.0" square and 6" long (5.1 x 5.1 x 15.2 cm). - Each marker must weigh no more than 2.0 lbs (0.91 kg) in air.
+- Each marker must fit within a box 2.0" square and 6" long (51 × 51 × 152 mm). - Each marker must weigh no more than 2.0 lbs (0.91 kg) in air.
 Any marker that exceeds these limits by less than 10% results in a 500-point penalty.
-Any marker that exceeds these limits by more than 10% is disqualified. - Each marker must bear the team's name, color or emblem. - Markers are cleared from the arena after each run. - A vehicle may carry up to two markers. - It is recommended to bring backup markers in case of lost markers.
+Any marker that exceeds these limits by more than 10% is disqualified. - Each marker must bear the team's name, a color or emblem. - Markers are cleared from the arena after each run. - A vehicle may carry up to two markers. - It is recommended to bring backup markers in case of lost markers.

-4.4.2 Torpedoes
+5.4.2 Torpedoes